MP About

 He attended Amherst College, where he earned a B.A., cum laude, in English and Dramatic Arts; and the NYU School of the Arts, where he earned an M.F.A. in Theater and Film Directing.

 Based mostly in New York City, he spent a number of years playing leading and supporting roles in plays and movies, directing several (see Songs for the remarkable story of one), and co-producing a winter season at the Berkshire Theatre Festival (Stockbridge, MA) and a feature film involving many “superstars” from Andy Warhol’s Factory.
-Between takes of films he was acting in, he took up the guitar, and soon began writing songs and doing session work on the side, as a singer, guitarist, and hand drummer (dumbek, timbales, djembe).
+Between takes of films he was acting in, he took up the guitar, and began writing songs and doing session work on the side, as a singer, guitarist, and hand drummer (dumbek, timbales, djembe).

-He conceived and built Phonesong, a service that played his original songs to callers.
+In the late 1970s, living in Cambridge, he conceived and built Phonesong, a service that played his original songs to callers.
 It gained local and national media attention, and for several years attracted 15,000 calls a year.

-In the late 1970s, in Cambridge, he began working in professional audio, providing sound equipment to professional users.
-In 1989, he founded Parsons Audio (Wellesley, MA), which became (and remains) one of the nation’s leading professional audio suppliers to colleges and universities, broadcast networks (CBS Radio, NBC Olympics, ESPN), radio and TV stations, recording studios, bands (Rolling Stones, Aerosmith, Boston, Talking Heads, Cars, New Kids), symphony orchestras (BSO, NY Phil, Chicago), corporate AV departments, museums, government agencies (Library of Congress), opera companies (the Metropolitan), and others.
+Also in Cambridge, he began working in professional audio, providing sound equipment to professional users.
+In 1989, he founded Parsons Audio (Wellesley, MA), which became (and remains) one of the nation’s leading professional audio suppliers to colleges and universities, broadcast networks (CBS Radio, NBC Olympics, ESPN), radio and TV stations, recording studios, bands (Rolling Stones, Aerosmith, Boston, Talking Heads, The Cars, New Kids), symphony orchestras (BSO, NY Phil, Chicago), corporate AV departments, museums, government agencies (Library of Congress), opera companies (the Metropolitan), and others.

 He sold the company in 2010, and resumed artistic pursuits, creating SQUEEZESHOT, which has occupied him ever since for 50-60 hours a week.